nand-n/gopher/README.md

 ---> in Go values can be of more than one type

 ##### Polimorphism refers to the ability of an object to be of an additional typ e and take on d/t beheviours.
 In the context of programming it allows values of d/t types to be treated as instance of a common type.

+## type Stringer

+Stringer is implemented by any value that has a String method , which defines the 'native' format for that value.
+The string method is used to print values passed as an operand to any fomrat that accepts a string or to an unformatted printer such as print